nette/schema/docs/internals.md

   left-to-right, then a single `complete()`.

-**Validation is not a separate step — it happens inside `complete()`.** Type checking, range, pattern, item recursion, default merging, and transforms all run there (`Type::complete`). `merge()` is reached **only** through `processMultiple`. `completeDefault()` runs for items missing from the input.
+**Validation is not a separate step — it happens inside `complete()`.** Type checking, range, pattern, item recursion, and transforms all run there (`Type::complete`). `merge()` is reached **only** through `processMultiple`. `completeDefault()` runs for items missing from the input.
 Reading the interface as "normalize / validate / complete" (as older docs do)